Version 1

 uvicorn server:app --reload --ssl-keyfile ./key.pem --ssl-certfile ./cert.pem

-development server can now be used at https://localhost
+development server can now be used at https://localhost.
+Note:

 Last modified on: 2022-11-20 10:54:13